Undergraduate Course: Climate Justice (PLIT10118)

 The course raises and assesses questions of justice and morality around climate change, including population justice and duties to other species.
 Students will develop and use the tools of moral and political philosophy, applied to a salient global challenge.
 The course falls into three parts (not of equal length).

-- How debates around climate change push the boundaries of justice and morality, covering issues such as human rights and collective responsibility, duties of future generations, potential duties to non-human animals, population growth and procreative rights.
+Part One addresses how debates around climate change push the boundaries of justice and morality, covering issues such as human rights and collective responsibility, duties of future generations, potential duties to non-human animals, population growth and procreative rights.

-- The normative collective challenges posed by climate change and population, against a broader framework of global justice.
+Part Two focuses on the normative collective challenges posed by climate change and population, against a broader framework of global justice.
 These include questions such as what collective climate policy should involve (mitigation, adaptation, compensation), how these burdens should be distributed, whether population or geoengineering policy could ever justifiably be part of this, and how justifiably to respond to non-compliance.

-- The moral dilemma facing the individual in the face of collective failure to respond adequately to climate change: "What Should I Do?"
+Part Three raises the moral dilemma facing the individual in the face of collective failure to respond adequately to climate change: "What Should I Do?"
 It covers whether we have individual moral duties (even primary duties) to cut our own emissions or to promote collective (e.g. political) action.